-I am not a tea lover, I naively didn’t imagine how much tea I would consume during our stay at Glenburn Tea Estate!
+I am not a tea lover and I naively didn’t imagine how much tea I would consume during our stay at Glenburn Tea Estate!
 This place is a delight in the hills near Darjeeling, West Bengal.
 We were collected from the Nepali border, following a flight from Kathmandu to Bhadrapur, south east Nepal.
 We were welcomed with cold face towels, chilled homemade lemonade and cookies; feeling totally incongruous on a hot, dry, dusty roadside at the start of our Indian adventure.
 We set off in luxury style to the tea estate through a varied landscape of lowland farmland, rural and urban areas, and then gradually ascended to dramatic valleys with precipitous drops, through forests with glimpses of the rivers far below, looking across into the remote land of Sikkim.
 Soon we were driving though plantations of one of the most popular crops in the world.

 Three hours later we arrived at our destination the Glenburn Tea Estate.
 The sun was setting and the distant lights of settlements on the surrounding hills gave a taste of what the views would reveal the following morning.
 The buildings are colonial and beautifully preserved.
 We were shown to our room, in a separate ‘bungalow’, a spacious, cool, huge room with old style furnishings and charm.
 We had cakes and tea awaiting our attention whilst we freshened up for dinner, and tried to contain our glee!